-Airflow modelling, supported by field data, showed that both wind scouring and seed deposition of the commonly co-occurring grass Agrostis magellanica are greater on the windward side of the cushion plant but seed are subjected to a high mortality rate in this region.
-By contrast, heavier sediment particles are predominantly deposited on the leeward side of plants, leading to the burial of lee-side A. selago stems.
+Results Airflow modelling showed that both wind scouring and seed deposition of the commonly cooccurring grass Agrostis magellanica are greater on the windward side of the plant.
+By contrast, heavier sediment particles are predominantly deposited on the leeward side of plants, leading to burial of lee-side A. selago stems.
 This sediment accumulation may initiate the development of the crescent-shape in hemispherical plants by increasing stem mortality on the plant's leeward edge.
-Once developed, the crescent-shape is probably self-reinforcing because it generates greater air recirculation (and lower air velocities) which enhances further seed and sediment deposition and establishment of A. magellanica grasses in the lee of the crescent.
+Once developed, the crescent-shape is probably self-reinforcing because it generates greater air recirculation (and lower air velocities) which enhances further deposition and establishment of A. magellanica grasses in the lee of the crescent.
 The conceptual model consists therefore of three stages namely, (1) negligible air recirculation, (2) sediment deposition and grass establishment, and (3) differential cushion growth.

-Conclusion

-This conceptual model of cushion plant shape development may explain the occurrence and orientation of crescent-shaped cushion plants and highlights how predicted changes in wind patterns may affect vegetation patterns.
+Conclusion This conceptual model of plant shape development may explain the occurrence and orientation of crescent-shaped cushion plants and highlights how predicted changes in wind patterns may affect vegetation patterns.